ACM-Amrita-Amritapuri/thats-what-C-said-about-my-PyPy/README.md

 ```

 ### 3. Upload your code files to the respective folders
-You can upload any of your program files in the respective language folders.
+You can upload any of your program files in the respective language folders (Python files in the folder 'Python Programs' etc).

 Hacktoberfest 2022
 ![Uploading image.png…](https://github.com/fineanmol/Hacktoberfest2022/raw/master/scripts/Event_Completed_.png)